Online, Virtual and Classroom Courses

 What Is the Current State of the UK’s Skills Shortage?

 The UK is grappling with a significant skills shortage across multiple industries, with construction among the hardest hit.
-According to the Construction Skills Network report, an additional 251,500 extra construction workers will be required by 2027 to meet the demands of ongoing and future projects.
-This shortage is exacerbated by an aging workforce, fewer young people entering the sector, and the aftermath of Brexit and COVID-19, which disrupted labour mobility and training pipelines.
+According to the Construction and Building Trades: The Skills Horizon report, an additional 1 million construction workers will be required by 2032 to meet the demands of ongoing and future projects.
+This shortage is exacerbated by an aging workforce, with 35% of the workforce over the age of 50, and only 20% under 30.
+Not only that, another report confirms that 59% of firms struggle to recruit staff with modern sustainable building practices.

 New workers will also need training in sustainability to keep up with the demands of innovation and increasingly stringent environmental legislation.
 As the UK aims for net-zero carbon emissions by 2050, the demand for specialised roles in sustainable construction has surged.
 Positions like renewable energy technicians, and sustainability managers are increasingly sought after.
 However, there is a severe lack of qualified professionals to fill these roles.

-The Green Jobs Taskforce estimated that the UK will need over 480,000 new jobs in green industries by 2030.
+The Green Jobs Taskforce estimated that the UK will need over 480,000 new jobs in green industries by 2030, and the government has pledged to create 400,000 clean energy jobs by 2030.
 With construction accounting for a substantial proportion of this demand, the sector faces the dual challenge of upskilling its current workforce while attracting new talent.

 What Is the Impact of the Construction Industry in Global Emissions?